ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 ### Non-goals

 -   Editable numbers.
 This is not supported by the text column yet either.
--   Customizing the styling or alignment of the column content.
+-   Customizing the styling of the column content (other than possibly text alignment).
 This is not supported by the text column yet either.

 ---